Code-Institute-Submissions/Frenchisfun/README.md

 - Added modal that appears on page load to request player name which is then added to the page.
 - Added a timer that begins when the player clicks the let's begin button.
 - A modal appears when the timer gets to zero.
 The Player has the option of restarting the game.
-- Added an image to welcome modal and changed the background to match the image.
-Added temp text to 'welcome' modal.
+- Added an image to enter name modal and changed the background to match the image.
+Added temp text to 'enter name' modal.
 - Change font sitewide.

 17/08/20